-In 2016, the CFPB published a final servicing rule (the "2016 Rule") that, among other things, will enhance borrower protections in the loss mitigation area.
+In 2016, the CFPB published a final servicing rule (the 2016 Rule) that, among other things, will enhance borrower protections in the loss mitigation area.
 The 2016 Rule revises and clarifies a number of the loss mitigation provisions of Regulation X, including, but not limited to, the following:

-- A servicer is required to meet the loss mitigation requirements more than once in the life of a loan if a borrower becomes current on payments between loss mitigation applications. - Upon receiving a complete loss mitigation application, a servicer must provide written notice to the borrower within five days containing certain required information. - If a borrower submits a complete loss mitigation application more than 37 days before a foreclosure sale, a servicer may not move for an order of sale or conduct a foreclosure sale (even when a third party administers or conducts the sale), except under certain specified circumstances.
+- A servicer is required to meet the loss mitigation requirements more than once in the life of a loan if a borrower becomes current on payments between loss mitigation applications. - Upon receiving a complete loss mitigation application, a servicer must provide written notice to the borrower within five days. - If a borrower submits a complete loss mitigation application more than 37 days before a foreclosure sale, a servicer may not move for an order of sale or conduct a foreclosure sale, except under certain specified circumstances. - If a servicer is joining the foreclosure action of a superior or subordinate lienholder, it is not required to wait until a borrower is more than 120 days delinquent.